thenewdarling/CurseOfStrahd/Session Recaps/Session 30.md

 - The party fight with [[Sasha]].
 - Jeremiah almost drops, falling unconscious and being saved by his *Mirror Image*, while Arlo uses the Holy Symbol of Ravenkind to repel Sasha (The light keeps Magda out of the room, unable to cast healing magic without a line of sight.)
 - Arlo drops the Symbol to allow Magda into the room, who casts *Spare the Dying* before dealing the finishing blow to Sasha.
-Sasha clutches at her as she dies, "You can't... let him... leave..."
+- Sasha clutches at Magda as she dies, "You can't... let him... leave..."
 	- Magda picks up Sasha's holy symbol of Asmodeus out of her ashes, considers it for a moment as she brushes it off... and throws it out the window where it disappears into the mists.

 ## Day 27 - [[Castle Ravenloft]]

-- The party are awoken by Rahadin, who informs them he has a vial of Arabelle's blood, and will be able to track them as usual.
+- The party are awoken by Rahadin, who informs them he has a vial of Arabelle's blood, and will be able to track them as he does the rest of the party.
 - Strahd's plan is for Rahadin to use the carriage to drop the party, [[Viktor]] and [[Stella]] off at [[Vallaki]], where he will lead the party on foot to [[Berez]].
 - Arriving in Vallaki, the party bid a short farewell to the children, before beginning the journey to Berez.
 	- Magda casts *Find Familiar* on the first night.